Table of contents

 - Obfuscated servers: servers that hide the fact that they’re part of a VPN, getting around blanket bans on all VPN activity

 - Cryptocurrency payment options: for added security and privacy

 The Best Premium VPNs

-Based on the criteria above, here are a few of the VPNs I’ve judged to be the best.
+Based on the criteria above, here are a few of the services that I’ve judged to be the best VPNs.
 Remember, what works for me won’t necessarily work for you, so shop around.

 ExpressVPN is my favorite VPN provider.
 It’s fast, easy to use and has an unblemished security and privacy record.
 But it’s expensive.
-Read our full ExpressVPN review.
+Read my full ExpressVPN review.

 NordVPN is a close second, boasting a wide server network and excellent speeds.
 It does have a blemished history with being hacked, though.
-Read our full NordVPN review.
+Read my full NordVPN review.